ergodicio/tsadar/docs/source/getting_started_the_remix.rst

 Experiment information
 ^^^^^^^^^^^^^^^^^^^^^^^
-Indicate the shotnumber of the experimnet in the :bdg-link-primary:`Input.yaml <inputs>` deck.
+Indicate the shotnumber of the experimnet in the :ref:`Input.yaml <inputs_deck>` deck.
 The code will identify the data as time resolved for OMEGA experients, based of the data file.
 For fitting data files from other sources, please contact the authors.